ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 ## Problem

 Semantically the plant information can be described as a hierarchy of entities.

-E.g., a plant is always a member on the variety level, while a variety is a part of species, species is a part of genus, genus is a part of subfamily, subfamily is a part of family.
+A plant can be classified
+- on variety level, and/or
+- on species level.

+Furthermore:
+- a variety belongs to a specie
+- specie belongs to a genus
+- genus belongs to a subfamily or family
+- subfamily belongs to a family.

 Please take a look at the diagram below.

-Each of these entities can have their own properties, e.g., a variety under a specie can have different height than the specie that it belongs to.
+Each of these entities can have their own properties.
+E.g., a variety under a specie can have different height than the specie that it belongs to.

 The challenge is to define the structure of the database in a way that the data can be easily queried and updated.